Heliophysics Science Division: CINDI

 The Coupled Ion-Neutral Dynamics Investigations (CINDI) is a project to understand the dynamics of Earth's ionosphere.
 CINDI provides two instruments for the Communication/Navigation Outage Forecast System (C/NOFS) satellite, which is a United States Air Force project.
 CINDI helps predict the behavior of equatorial ionospheric irregularities, which can cause major problems for communications and navigation systems.

 Cluster

 Cluster is a joint ESA/NASA mission that provides in-situ investigation of plasma processes in Earth's magnetosphere using four identical spacecraft.
 The four spacecraft make it possible to better observe three-dimensional and time-varying phenomena, as well as to distinguish between the two as it moves through space in its orbit around Earth.

 EZIE

 The Electrojet Zeeman Imaging Explorer (EZIE) is aimed at studying how the electric currents in the Earth's atmosphere, linking the aurora to the Earth's magnetosphere.
-It is expected to launch no earlier than June 2024.
+It was launched in March 2025.